-The following definitions apply to this benefit, in addition to those found under the Key Terms provision of this booklet
+The following definitions apply to this benefit, in addition to those found under the Key Terms provision of this booklet.

-Emergency: an illness or injury that requires immediate medical treatment due or related to:
+Emergency: a sudden and unexpected illness or injury that requires immediate medical Treatment due to:

-- an injury resulting from an accident; - a new medical condition which begins during the Trip; or - a medical condition that existed prior to the Trip provided that it is stable.
+- an injury resulting from an accident; - a new medical condition which begins during a Trip; or - a medical condition that existed prior to a Trip (or prior to booking a Trip) provided that it is not part of an established treatment program.